foundry-rs/starknet-foundry/docs/src/appendix/cast/multicall.md

 ## `new`

 Generates an empty template for the multicall `.toml` file that may be later use with the `run` subcommand.
+It either outputs it to a new file or to the standard output.

 ### `--output_path, -p <PATH>`
 Optional.